Forehead or Brow Lift Information

 Take certain medications or adjust your current medications

 Initial wound healing may take 10 to 14 days.
 Sutures will be removed when it is appropriate.
-You should be ready to return to work and normal activity after 10-14 days.
+You should be ready to return to work and normal activity after 10 to 14 days.

 Partial recurrence of dropping brow